0BananaBig0/from_gcc_to_cpp/docs/CommonQtStuffes.md

 2. Interface: [QAbstractItemModel](https://doc.qt.io/qt-6/qabstractitemmodel.html).
 3. Abstract models and proxy models do not store data themselves and rely on implemented methods like `data()` and `setData()` to provide and modify the data.
+4. The `data()` method also needs to be changed to set fonts, background colour, alignment and a checkbox.
-4. Item-based models do store data internally.
+5. Item-based models do store data internally.
-5. Merely presents an interface that the views use to access the data.
+6. Merely presents an interface that the views use to access the data.
-6. Communicate with Data.
+7. Communicate with Data.
-7. One model, several views.
+8. One model, several views.
-8. Ready-made models:
+9. Ready-made models:
    - [QAbstractListModel](https://doc.qt.io/qt-6/qabstractlistmodel.html): A simple list of items.
      Not store data.
    - [QAbstractTableModel](https://doc.qt.io/qt-6/qabstracttablemodel.html): A simple table of